xray-group/mstruct/doc/source/index.md

 ### Instructions

 You should have `mstruct` binary running on your laptop.
-It should be pretty straighforward for Windows, unfortunately for MacOS or Linux you need to compile the source. *No stress in case you fail, we will make it working at the beginning of the course.*
+It should be pretty straighforward for Windows, unfortunately for macOS or Linux you need to compile the source. *No stress in case you fail, we will make it working at the beginning of the course.*

 ### Time plan